lee1409/money-tracker/README.md

 ## Usage
 1. Then `expo start`
-2. A browser will pop up
+2. A browser will pop up to open expo interface.
-3. Start an android emulator
+3. Open android emulator.
-4. Click 'run on Android Emulator' (probably)
+4. Click 'run on Android Emulator'.
-5. Wait android emulator to load
+5. Wait android emulator to load.
+6. The app may start automatically.

+### To run manually
-6. Click 'Expo' app
+7. Click 'Expo' app from the emulator.
-7. Copy the connection URL
+8. Copy the connection URL.
+You can find it from expo interface.
+9. The clipboards section will list out your URL.
-8. Click "Open from Clipboard" on android emulator
+10. Click "Open from Clipboard" on android emulator.

 ## React Native Debugger
 1. Download RND https://github.com/jhen0409/react-native-debugger/releases/tag/v0.11.5